-

 How to List Sqlite tables

-You can inspect sqlite tables with the sqlite shell. note that you get into the shell with `sqlite3 database.db` I also learned that `.tables`, `.index` and `.s
+You can inspect sqlite tables with the sqlite shell. note that you get into the shell with I also learned that , and are helper functions that query the table on the database.
+Here is an output from my redka database.
+The sqlite_master table contains all the sqlite objects type, name, tbl_name, rootpage, and sql to create them.

 -